gatsbyjs/gatsby/docs/contributing/code-contributions.md

 1. Run `yarn` in your terminal in the root of the repo.
 2. Still in the repo root run `yarn workspace <starter name> develop`.

-From there you can make changes in the theme and seem them reflected in the running site.
+From there, you can make changes in the theme and see them reflected in the running site.

 ## Feedback